andraztori/marrakesh/architecture.md

 - The seed can be set per iteration to enable multiple runs of the same scenario with different random sequences
 - This allows analysis across multiple runs while maintaining reproducibility

+### Performance matters ###

+Care is taken to avoid any kind of memory allocation within one simulation run of the market.

 ---

 ## Marketplace Model